tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 ## Destination Rule Keys

 This document defines four keys for destination rules.
 Any destination rule MUST contain the `proxies` key.
-Value corresponding to the `proxies` key may be either an empty array which implies that no proxy defined in this PvD can process matching traffic or an array with at least one proxy `identifier`.
+Values corresponding to the `proxies` key may be either an empty array, which implies that no proxy defined in this PvD can process matching traffic or an array with at least one proxy `identifier`.
 All destination rules MUST also contain at least one other key use to describe the destination properties.
 Each key MUST correspond to an array